Login Experience for Clients using New Collaborate

 Other Logins

-2. The client clicks on the link and is prompted to log in with their email address and password.
+1. The client clicks on the link and is prompted to select an account to log in with, or use another account if not logged in.

 2871_New_Collaborate_Other_Login.gif